 The governance framework comprises the systems, processes, culture and values by which the Council is directed and controlled and the activities through which it accounts and engages with the community.
-It enables the Council to monitor the achievement of its strategic priorities and to consider if those objectives have led to the delivery of appropriate cost-effective services.
+It enables the Council to monitor the achievement of its strategic priorities and to consider whether or not those objectives have led to the delivery of appropriate cost effective services.